dfelinto/blender-cloud-addon/README.md

 Blender this default behaviour is unwanted, which is solved in the `blender_cloud.async_loop` module as follows:

-1. `ensure_async_loop()` installs `kick_async_loop()` as a
+1. `ensure_async_loop()` starts `AsyncLoopModalOperator`.
-   `scene_update_pre` handler.
-This ensures that the `kick_async_loop()` function is called on a regular basis from Blender.
-It also makes sure the function is registered only once.
-2. `kick_async_loop()` performs a single iteration of the event loop.
+2. `AsyncLoopModalOperator` registers a timer, and performs a single iteration of the event loop on each timer tick.
-   It monitors the task scheduler to determine whether all scheduled tasks are done; if that is the case, it calls `stop_async_loop()`.
-   As only a single iteration is performed, this only blocks for a very short time -- sockets and file descriptors are inspected to see whether a reading task can continue without blocking.
+   As only a single iteration is performed per timer tick, this only blocks for a very short time -- sockets and file descriptors are inspected to see whether a reading task can continue without blocking.
-3. `stop_async_loop()` removes the `scene_update_pre` handler.
-This is
-   done by name, instead of object identify, such that it survives a reload of the addon code between installation and removal of the handler.
+3. The modal operator stops automatically when all tasks are done.

 ### Recommended workflow